wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Column name which will be used to sort results.
-This field is optional.
-Hence, if there is no need of filtering by this attribute, omit the field.
-If sortBy value is not set, default sortBy column name for the related operation will be used.
+The column name by which the results are sorted.
+If the <code>sortBy</code> value is not set, the default column of the related operation that is available for sorting purposes is used.

 </td>
 </tr>